corentinguilloteau/katacoda-scenarios/kth-devops/intro.md

 More than often commit messages are seen as a tedious task, that developpers just skip by writing a generic message that is not more helpful than no message at all.

 But this can be fixed.
-In this tutorial, we will go through some tools that can help you write better commits, and actually use it in your CD workflow.
+In this tutorial, you will learn how you can improve your DevOps process by enforcing better commits.
+We will go through some tools that can help you write better commits, and actually use it in your CD workflow.

 ## Learning Objective

 -   Enforce conventionnal commits
--   Use well formated commits to generate changelogs
+-   Use well formated commits to generate changelogs and version changes